 How does yoga stir up emotions?

-This clearing or unraveling occurs in stages – maybe you’ve noticed this happening to you?
+This clearing or unravelling occurs in stages – maybe you’ve noticed this happening to you?

-Then we inevitably reach a point in our practice where we get angry or bored, we want more or we feel our practice isn’t giving us enough of the feel-good stuff that we’re seeking.
+Then we inevitably reach a point in our practice where we get angry or bored, we want more, or we feel our practise isn’t giving us enough of the feel-good stuff that we’re seeking.
 This is when most people stop or stagnate.
 They think it’s the teacher and go looking for another class.
-They think that maybe yoga isn’t the magic fix it’s slated to be and stop.
+They feel that maybe yoga isn’t the magic fix it’s slated to be and stop.
 THIS IS WHERE THE REAL YOGA BEGINS.
 This is where yoga becomes personal.
 It gets into you.
 And that may be confronting.

 The process of yoga works from the periphery to the core, from the physical body to the innermost core of our essence.
 Yogis describe this map in terms of the five Koshas or bodily sheaths that must be peeled back for us to experience supreme bliss.
 The five koshas are:

 - The physical body

 - The emotional body